 The personality sees itself primarily in survival terms of defend and attack.
 If there is one phrase that captures the essence of the personality, it is this: “How dare you criticize me… that’s my job!”

-However, there is another inner voice that can and should be relied on for your sense of self-worth: the soul.
+However, there is another inner voice that you can and should rely on for your sense of self-worth: the soul.

-It is a still, small voice that can only be heard, or rather felt, when the voice of the personality has been calmed or ignored.
+It is a still, small voice that one can only hear, or rather, feel when the voice of the personality is calmed or ignored.
 It is a voice that always comes from love, never from fear.

 It speaks words of reassurance to a worried, anxious and self-condemning personality.
-It knows that your true worth is infinite and innate and cannot be earned through your accomplishments or un-earned through your mistakes.
+It knows that your true worth is infinite and innate and is not earned through your accomplishments or un-earned through your mistakes.
 This is the voice you want to be, the one that reminds you of your infinite worth and how nothing you can do, or not do, will ever change that.

-Your soul’s voice is there, because it is your true self.
+Your soul’s voice is there because it is your true self.
 It is always there playing softly in the background.
-It is the wooden flute playing peaceful and uplifting music, but it is often drowned out by the frantic, discordant brass band of the personality.
+It is the wooden flute playing peaceful and uplifting music, until the frantic, discordant brass band of the personality drowns it out.

 When to Discard Your Beliefs

-Learning to ignore your harmful beliefs is one principle, that once understood and practiced, will do more to save you from unnecessary suffering than anything else.
+Learning to ignore your harmful beliefs is one principle that may do more to save you from unnecessary suffering than anything else.
 At least, once you understand and practice it.

 Part of the beauty of our design is that we have emotional intelligence built into us.
-We’re often not fully aware of the thoughts we believe at any given moment, but we are always aware of how we feel.
+Often, we may not be fully aware of the thoughts we believe at any given moment, but we are always aware of how we feel.

-One of the most important uses of our emotions is to give us feedback as to the quality of thoughts we are believing at any given moment.
-If you understand this, then when you are feeling upset or any other “heavy” emotion – take it as a red flag that you are believing untrue thoughts.
+Our emotions is to give us feedback as to the quality of thoughts we believe at any given moment.
+If you understand this when you are feeling any “heavy” emotion, you will see the red flag of untrue thoughts.
 No matter how much evidence you have to support your belief in them, if you are feeling upset, you can’t trust them.

-Do not try to solve any of your perceived problems or take defensive actions that your personality may be so convinced you need to take when feeling lousy about yourself.
+Do not try to solve any of your perceived problems or take defensive actions when feeling lousy about yourself.
 Although the personality often convinces us to, these just make things worse.

 Trust your emotional intelligence – and not your personality’s insecurity – no matter how cleverly disguised it may be.

-When you feel lousy, the best course of action is to do nothing and wait and listen with more intent for the soft flute of your soul reminding you of the truth of what’s important – and what’s not.
-As you do this, the words you speak to yourself will be words of truth and words that you would gladly speak to others.
+When you feel lousy, the best course of action is to do nothing.
+Just wait and listen with intent for the soft flute of your soul.
+It will remind you of the truth of what’s important–and what’s not.
+Now, the words you speak to yourself will be words of truth that you would gladly speak to others.